rmloveland/load-module/module-system-design.md

 + If the top-level definition is not one of the exported variables or procedures from `utils.mod`, it will rewrite the name as a "gensym" (generated symbol), including in all of the calling code from that file.

+Thus, each load of the module generates a fresh set of the internal "helper" etc. procedures that are used, in addition to reloading the exported procedures.
+This hinges on the module system's implementation of `GENSYM` working well enough to generate fresh names, which in practice, it does.

 Consider the following contents of `utils.scm`:

 ```